geroalexander/mvp-fs-cc/README.md

 ### Tech Stack
 The backend is built using Express.js, while the frontend is built using React.js and TailwindCss.

-Thank you for using our application.
 If you have any questions, please do not hesitate to reach out.